As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 Since then, we’ve been our own plumber, mechanic, seamstress, and electrician.

 You’ll always be learning.
-But if you can maintain and fix your vessel, you’ll save boatloads of cash (I couldn’t resist).
+But if you can maintain and fix your vessel, you’ll save boatloads of cash (pun intended, I couldn’t resist).

 If you are a newbie cruiser, your boat insurance options will most likely be limited.
-Insurance was a considerable expense our first year.
-In our second year, the cost dropped from 2.8% of the boat value to 1.3%.
+Insurance was a considerable expense in our first year.
+In our second year, the cost dropped from 2.8% of the boat’s value to 1.3%.
 (We now have restricted cruising grounds for July – November.)

-Do your research.
+Do your research and consider using a broker.
 Get quotes based on where you’ll be cruising and staying in hurricane season.

 We also have a Boat US membership, which more than pays for itself.
 We get dockage and fuel discounts often.
-And of course, the towing is priceless when you run aground with only one engine.
-What, just me?
+And, of course, the towing service is priceless when you run aground with only one engine.
+(What, just me?)

-For a modest fee, this membership is a no-brainer.
+For a modest fee, this membership is a no-brainer for boat owners.

 Marinas vs. Anchoring